tsgates/arch-wiki-markdown/wiki/OfflineIMAP.md

 Mail accounts will now be synced.
 If anything goes wrong, take a closer look at the error messages.
-OfflineIMAP is usually very verbose about problems; partly because the developers didn't bother with taking away tracebacks from the final product.
+OfflineIMAP is usually very verbose about problems; partly because the developers did not bother with taking away tracebacks from the final product.

 Miscellaneous
 -------------

-Various settings and improvements

 > Running offlineimap in the background